esroleo/object-oriented-programming-team-profile-generator/README.md

 <a name="credits"></a>
 ## 5. Credits

-Thank you for Esteban Romero to work on this project
+Thank you Esteban Romero for working on this project

 <a name="licenses"></a>
 ## 6. Licenses